We work with ASEAN Member States to ensure implementation of ACTIP commitments, especially in connection to victim rights.

 Victim-sensitive court indicators

-To improve the way victims are treated in the criminal justice system, we have developed eight key indicators, together with target ASEAN countries, to encourage victim-centred practices in courts.
+To improve the way victims are treated throughout the justice process, we have developed eight key indicators, together with target ASEAN countries, to encourage victim-centred practices in courts.
 The indicators serve as a framework and reference point to assist the formal justice sector, in particular courts, to protect the rights of trafficked persons.

 Four key data indicators have also been created for the region, as a tool to enable the collection and publishing of information that could support trafficked victims in making an informed decision about participating in legal proceedings.